 How an established engineering firm overcame inertia to drive lead generation

-While its competitors had been consistently working to expand their digital footprint, our client had remained focused on non-digital marketing tactics (flyers, banners, and print ads) because that was what their internal staff knew how to do.
+While its competitors had been consistently expanding their digital footprints, our client had remained focused on non-digital marketing tactics (flyers, banners, and print ads) because that was what their internal staff knew how to do.
 Over time, this turned a small gap between our client and other engineering firms into a large chasm.
 The firm offers many services for different client types, and historically they had presented the information in a way that confused people and left them unsure about whether the firm could meet their needs.

-There had been no search engine optimization efforts on the firm’s previous website, so the firm’s search engine visibility was low and there were no internal processes for growing or maintaining their SEO.
-The firm also had no local SEO strategy, so the existence of smaller regional and local offices had confused search engines and online directories about where the firm was actually located, what areas it served, how many other offices it had, and where they were located.
+There had been no search engine optimization (SEO) efforts on the firm’s previous website, so the firm’s search engine visibility was low and there were no internal processes for growing or maintaining their SEO.
+The firm also had no local SEO strategy, so the existence of smaller regional and local offices had confused search engines and online directories about where the firm was actually headquartered, what areas it served, how many other offices it had, and where those additional offices were located.

-Visually, the firm faced the same issue many national firms with regional offices do: each regional and local office had, over time, developed their own version of brand standards.
-Marketing materials and internal communications looked completely different depending on which office they originated from, which made it difficult for the firm to have a strong brand that people would recognize.
+Visually, the firm faced the same issue many national firms with regional offices do: over time each regional and local office developed its own version of brand standards.
+Marketing materials and internal communications looked completely different depending on which office they originated from, making it difficult for the firm to have a strong brand that people would recognize.

 We were hired to “fix it.”
 As a result of our work, the firm’s increased visibility and growth in highly qualified employees ultimately led to a lucrative acquisition by a global firm.

 Need a marketing roadmap to guide your firm?